5 Reasons for Shopping Cart Abandonment + Solutions to Improve Conversions

 Promo codes can also be a great way to get customers to spend more money.
 A Blippr study showed online shoppers who use coupon codes spend 24% more than shoppers who don’t use them.

-5. Send checkout recovery emails
+5. Send abandoned cart emails

 Online shoppers can also abandon their carts simply because they’re only in the research phase.
 This can include learning more about the product, scanning for reviews and comparing prices.
 A checkout recovery email is an effective way to recover sales from abandoned carts.

-Here's an example from Dyson:
+Here's an abandoned cart email example from Dyson:

 Overall, shopping cart abandonment is an issue all ecommerce business will face.
 However, spending more time to understand your customers and implementing new strategies is key to providing a better shopping experience.